khaors/geocompr/main.md

 As with Google's reverse geocode API, the OSM-download will once in a while not work at the first attempt.
 The `while`-loop increases the number of download trials to three.
 If then still no features can be downloaded, most likely there are none.
-Or it is an indication that another error has ocurred before.
+Or it is an indication that another error has occurred before.
 For instance, the `opq()` function has retrieved a wrong bounding box.